hakyimlab/ukbrest/README.md

   postgres:9.6
 ```

 Keep in mind that the above command runs PostgreSQL with the default settings.
-That could make it work **slow** when
+That could make it work **really slow** when
 you send a query to ukbREST.
 See the installation instructions in the
 [wiki](https://github.com/hakyimlab/ukbrest/wiki) for more details.